ejwillemse/BAN313/chapter4.md

 The data consist of a number of drill samples, with the hole diameter for each hole measured and captured.
 The data is available in the `holeSize` dataframe.

-For the first part of this question, analyse the distribution of hole sizes from the machine and identify the distribution that best describes the hole-sizes from the machine, find it's key parameters from the sample and using R's built-in function, use the _distribution_ (not the sample data) to find the probability of a hole drilled by the machine to fall outside a 0.30cm tolerance limit.
+For the first part of this question, analyse the distribution of hole sizes from the machine and identify the distribution that best describes the hole-sizes.
+Find the key parameters from the sample for the distribution.
+Use R's built-in function and the _distribution_ (not the sample data) to find the probability of a hole drilled by the machine to fall outside a **0.30cm** tolerance limit.

 *** =instructions